Coronavirus: Cancellations, suspensions and shortages related to the global virus outbreak

 Facebook is canceling its May F8 conference in San Jose due to coronavirus concerns.

-Syracuse University, New York University, Fairfield University and Elon University are closing study abroad programs in Florence, Italy because of the spread of the new coronavirus.
+Several colleges, including Syracuse University and New York University, are closing study abroad programs in Florence, Italy because of the spread of the new coronavirus.

 China and Japan are closing schools nationwide to help control the spread of the new virus.